Alamnzr123/restaurant-cloud-hosted/README.md

 - If Swagger UI shows an empty page or errors, check the server console for a warning about `openapi.json` (the server logs a message when the spec is absent or invalid).
 - Ensure the server is reachable on the host/port used in the docs URL (use `localhost` when running locally).
 - The Swagger UI in this demo is not protected by authentication.
-For production, secure the endpoints (I can add bearer auth and update the OpenAPI spec if you want).
+For production, secure the endpoints.

 For convenience, here's an end-to-end copyable example (PowerShell):